amazon-ion/ion-test-driver/README.md

 implementations) contains a defect and only create an issue for the offending implementation(s).

-When the test harness selects a vector to test, it determines which implementations to test by starting with the set of all implementations and subtracting the implementations whose skip lists contain that vector.

 Repository structure
 --------------------

-The test harness will exist its own repository.
+The test harness will exist in its own repository.
 It will locally clone the latest commit of ion-tests and all Ion implementations.

 Starting a test run will involve triggering a build of each implementation, distributing work to each implementation through that